 26 young people achieved a Provisional Licence

 29 young people were on our waiting hoping to be matched with a volunteer mentor.

-The program offers this opportunity to disadvantaged young people in three locations across Sydney: City East, Bankstown and Sutherland Shire.
+The program offers this opportunity to disadvantaged young people in two locations across Sydney: City East and Bankstown.

 “Greenlight gave me friendships, advice and helped to point me in the right life direction.
 I got more out of the program than just a driving lesson, the mentoring relationship helped me to build life skills.”